Really Rosie: Plot

 Rosie and the Nutshell Kids (Johnny, Alligator, Pierre, and Kathy) live on the same block on Avenue P in Brooklyn, New York.
-On a hot July Saturday, the children are bored and need something to do.
+On a hot July day, the children are bored and need something to do.
 Rosie imagines herself as a talented star, and decides to produce an imaginary musical about her life and in particular the demise of her boyfriend Chicken Soup, called Did You Hear What Happened to Chicken Soup?

 She gets her friends to audition for a role in the film, but they begin to fight over casting.
 A thunderstorm forces them to move into the cellar for shelter.
 To keep the kids' attention, Rosie decides that they need to show the producer the movie's big finale number.
 She gets them all to close their eyes and imagine the producer inviting them to make her movie.
 Afterward, when the children go home, Rosie remains to dream of stardom in her big number.